Rick Peterson has grown up knowing baseball his entire life.

 Despite not making it as a player, Peterson found another outlet in baseball.

-Rick was a left-handed pitcher, however, injuries derailed his professional career, managing only one season with more than 15 appearances (1977 with 31 games).
-Peterson took his knowledge of pitching along with his degree in psychology to more than three decades of coaching throughout multiple organizations in baseball.
+He took his knowledge of pitching, along with his degree in psychology, to more than three decades worth of coaching throughout multiple organizations in baseball.

 From his time in Oakland during the Moneyball era, to his tenure in Flushing with the Mets, along with stops in Milwaukee and Baltimore, Peterson has tutored and mentored a plethora of All Star and Hall of Fame pitchers during his lengthy career.

-I had the privilege of speaking to Rick early last week, where we discussed among other things, his beginnings in professional baseball, his pitching coach days with the Moneyball A’s and the New York Mets, and his new book.
+I had the privilege of speaking to Peterson early last week, where we discussed his roots in professional baseball, working as pitching coach with the Moneyball A’s and the New York Mets, and his new book.